Matrix030/UniDrive_V1/README.md

 ### Instructor

-1. Publish an assignment by dropping files into an assignment's `publish/` folder.
+1. Create an assignment slot with a deadline, then publish assignment files by dropping them into the assignment's `publish/` folder.
 2. Review synced submissions under `submissions/student_<id>/`.
 3. Return feedback by dropping files into `submissions/student_<id>/feedback/`.